-- Bare mid-drifts, sleeveless shirts or blouses, halter tops, tube tops, mesh shirts, tank tops, spaghetti straps, cropped tops, hoodies, drooping pants, harem pants, yoga or spandex pants, sweat pants, shorts, frayed or ripped clothing, skin-tight or transparent clothing, pajamas, flipflops and shower shoes. - The absence or presence of undergarments is not permitted.
-Undergarments should not show through clothing and body parts should not be revealed. - Language or images that do not promote a positive message or are offensive will not be allowed.
-This includes writing or artwork that promote: alcohol or drug use, are symbolic or related to gangs, contain sexual connotation or innuendo, or contain themes of death or violence.
+- Bare mid-drifts, sleeveless shirts or blouses, halter tops, tube tops, mesh shirts, tank tops, spaghetti straps, cropped tops, hoodies, drooping pants, harem pants, yoga or spandex pants, sweatpants, shorts, frayed or ripped clothing, skin-tight or transparent clothing, pajamas, flip-flops and shower shoes. - For the protection and safety of ALL students, skirts, dresses and shorts are not permitted to be worn unless for special educational purposes as determined by the Director. - Undergarments are required at all times.
+However, undergarments should not be revealed through clothing, - Language or images that do not promote a positive message or are offensive will not be allowed.
+This includes writing or artwork that promotes alcohol or drug use, are symbolic or related to gangs, contain sexual connotation or innuendo, or contain themes of death or violence.